 Sitting Down Together at the End of Each Month

-It is said that one of the quickest ways to ruin a roommate relationship is for one person to get passive-aggressive about the bills.
-That’s why it’s recommended to avoid leaving little notes around the house about who owes what (or who hasn’t done the dishes in far too long) and instead face those issues head on.
+One sure way to ruin a roommate relationship is for one person to get passive-aggressive about the bills.
+As a result, you generally want to avoid leaving little notes around the house about who owes what (or who hasn’t done the dishes in far too long) and instead face those issues head on.

 At a good time for everyone, perhaps toward the end of each month, schedule a 10-minute roommate check-in.
 In this meeting, everyone can share household happenings, announcements, and any updates on household bills.